humane-pin/.github/profile/README.md

 ![humane-pin-revival](https://github.com/user-attachments/assets/3907c5dc-7520-4b98-add2-7e6c17fef725)

 This initiative aims to restore functionality to the Humane AI Pin, which became inoperative after Humane Inc. discontinued its servers and AI services.
-By developing alternative solutions and providing documentation, I hope to enable AI Pin owners to continue using their devices.
+By developing alternative solutions and providing documentation, I hope to enable AI Pin owners to continue using their devices after-all Ai Pin is just unique Android device!

 **Disclaimer:** This project is an independent effort and is not affiliated with or endorsed by Humane Inc.